 Editor’s note: Don’t run away too quickly.
+I have 10 years of coffee enemas under my belt.
 This is one of the best detox interventions around — effective, low cost, and easy.
 It’s a cornerstone intervention for those in the know, including physicians with some of the most extraordinary patient outcomes (think stage 4 pancreatic cancer 25 years later).
 The Merck Manual [1] included it as a standard recommended procedure until 1972.
-All you need is a simple kitorganic enema coffee, a simple French press, and a bit of coconut oil to, ah, facilitate the way.
-Get the hang of it and you’ll be in and out in 30 minutes.
-You just might flush your allergies, rashes, acne, joint pain, headaches, insomnia, and a zillion other health annoyances down the drain.
+All you need is a simple kitorganic enema coffee, a French press, and a bit of coconut oil to, ah, facilitate the way.
+Get the hang of it and you’ll be “in and out” in well under an hour.
+You just might flush your allergies, rashes, acne, joint pain, headaches, insomnia, and a zillion other health annoyances and more serious health conditions down the drain.
 Bust a gut but keep reading.
+I’ve interspersed my suggestions to keep things simple and offer another perspective.
 And if you still have questions, check out the comments. – Louise

 If you told me a year ago I’d be writing this article, I would have questioned your sanity.